honsys/redmjne/README.md

 cat haproxy_globaldefaults.conf haproxy_frontend_auth.conf haproxy_stats.conf \ <br\>
 haproxy_jeebackends.conf haproxy_nodejsbackends.conf > haproxy.conf

-All the above will require edits for one's specific deployment.
-If no NodeJS backends are of interest, edit the "frontend" conf and exclude the nodejsbackends from the cat.
+The above configs will require edits for one's specific deployment.
+If no Python-Flask or NodeJS backends are of interest, edit the "frontend" conf and exclude the pythonbackends and nodejsbackends from the cat.

-This is overdue some updates (as of Aug 2014) -- newer releases of all elements are available, and a number of scripts changes too.
-I plan to return to this "next week or next month" (whatever that means).